 The industrial standard for measuring the durability of leading edge strucures is the whirling arm rain erosion test (WA-RET) (ASTM G73-10, 2010, Liersch 2014, DNVGL-RP-0171).
 In the WA-RET the test specimens are mounted on a rotor spinning at high velocity in an artificially generated rain field.
-The rotor velocity, rain intensity and droplet size are carefully controlled, as impact velocity, droplet dimension and number of impacts are the governing factors for the magnitude of damage imposed on a given test specimen (Adler, 1999).
+The rotor velocity, rain intensity and droplet size are carefully controlled,

+- 20 as impact velocity, droplet dimension and number of impacts are the governing factors for the magnitude of damage imposed on a given test specimen (Adler, 1999).
 It should be kept in mind, that the whirling arm test method does not reflect the real operating conditions for rain impact.
 The impact velocities of the accelerated tests are typically up to two times the tip speed of real blades, which may cause irrelevant failure modes.
-Also the fixed rain field with constant rain intensity and drop size distribution is very different from field conditions, where droplet sizes and rain intensity vary a lot (Best 1950). and Blade- and turbine manufacturers as well as coating suppliers put effort to develop and implement leading edge protection structures that will last the expected lifetime of the turbines.
+Also the fixed rain field with constant rain intensity and drop size distribution is very different from field conditions, where droplet sizes and rain intensity vary a lot (Best 1950). - 25 Blade- and turbine manufacturers as well as coating suppliers put effort to develop and implement leading edge protection structures that will last the expected lifetime of the turbines.
 Wind turbine (WT) operators put effort to define feasible inspection and service intervals and to repair damaged blades.
 The latest developments in leading edge protection (LEP) applied to new turbines have yet to prove their durability in long term field conditions.
 Already installed turbines without the latest inventions in LEP are still vulnerable to erosion, and repairs made on site may have varying quality.
-Also, in order to reduce the torques and loads, it may be attractive to increase the tip speeds even further on future turbine designs.
+Also, in order to - 30 reduce the torques and loads, it may be attractive to increase the tip speeds even further on future turbine designs.
 Consequently, alternative strategies of mitigation of LEE should be explored.

-Such an alternative strategy is the reduction of the tip speed during highly erosive conditions (Wobben, 2003).
-It is likely to be feasible to extend the leading edge life by reducing the rotor speed during extreme precipitation events occurring at a very little fraction of the service life, but accounting for the majority of the erosion damage.
+Such an elternative strategies attractive in the reduction of the tip speed during highly ensuing conditions (Webber, 2002).
+It is likely to little fraction of the service life, but accounting for the majority of the erosion damage.
 The threshold values of precipitation as indicator for tip speed reduction will be determined for the individual wind turbine plant as described in section 5.
 The approach to erosion control is inspired by aerodynamic load control, where it is a common strategy to reduce the extreme loads caused by gusts and turbulence by pitching out the blades under these conditions.
-Such systems operate automatically in modern wind turbines.
-(Njiri et al., 2016).
+Such systems operate automatically in